mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/Conv2dTranspose.md

 $W_{out}=(W_{in}−1)×stride[1]−2×padding[1]+dilation[1]×(kernel\underline{ }size[1]−1)+output\underline{ }padding[1]+1$

 MindSpore: MindSpore API implements basically the same function as PyTorch, but with the new "pad_mode" parameter.
 When "pad_mode" = "pad", it is the same as the PyTorch default, and the weight_init and bias_init parameters can be used to configure the initialization method.
 In addition, torch.nn.ConvTranspose2d has an output_padding parameter that functions as a one-sided zero-padding (right and bottom side) of the feature map after deconvolution, which is currently not available in mindspore.nn.Conv2dTranspose and can be used for the output result by using [nn.Pad] (https://mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Pad.html#mindspore.nn.Pad) for the output to perform the complementary dimensioning instead.

+### Weight Initialization Difference

+When `weight_init` of mindspore.nn.Conv2dTranspose is ``None`` , the weight is initialized using HeUniform.
+This is the same as PyTorch weight initialization.

+When `bias_init` of mindspore.nn.Conv2dTranspose is ``None`` , the bias is initialized using Uniform.
+This is the same as the PyTorch bias initialization.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | --- | --- | --- |---|